baldassareclimate/baldassareclimate.github.io/_pages/about.md

 **Consulting Services**

 As a Climate Scientist, I can assist on a variety of projects where climate forecasts are necessary, and assist with greenhouse gas accounting, sustainability, or other climate-related issues.
-In the past, I have worked on a few large forest restoration projects such as the [North Fork Forest Recovery Project] (https://www.fs.usda.gov/project/?project=64028) by writing the [NEPA Climate Report] (https://www.regulations.gov/document/CEQ-2022-0005-0023).
+In the past, I have worked on a few large forest restoration projects such as the [North Fork Forest Recovery Project](https://www.fs.usda.gov/project/?project=64028) by writing the [NEPA Climate Report](https://www.regulations.gov/document/CEQ-2022-0005-0023).
 I have also worked on international efforts to improve climate change monitoring, as well as product development for various startups.

 **My Background**